 Skip to content

-Four-metre-long Great White Shark washes up on B.C. beach
+Four-metre-long great white shark washes up on B.C. beach

-The statement says the sharks are rare in B.C. waters, but sightings are not unheard of and they can be found from the Gulf of California up to the Gulf of Alaska and in B.C.'s outer coastal waters.
+It said the sharks are rare in B.C. waters, but sightings are not unheard of and they can be found from the Gulf of California up to the Gulf of Alaska and in B.C.'s outer coastal waters.

 Because of climate change, the statement says, those out on B.C. waters can expect to see more great whites in the area in the coming decades.